Leaving Amplitude?

 What does Amplitude do that smolanalytics doesn't?

-Amplitude's enterprise depth: large-scale experimentation, advanced behavioral cohorts, and data governance for big teams. smolanalytics is deliberately lighter, for builders who want funnels, retention, paths, and a straight answer on what to fix, that they own and can ask in plain English.
+Amplitude's enterprise depth: large-scale experimentation, advanced behavioral cohorts, and data governance for big teams. smolanalytics now ships A/B experiments, feature flags, heatmaps, surveys, and a session inspector too; it stays deliberately lighter than Amplitude's enterprise platform, for builders who want funnels, retention, paths, and a straight answer on what to fix, that they own and can ask in plain English.

 Get the verdict, not another dashboard.